geudde/attic-chest/pages/13.reference/01.porden/docs.md

 BOOK IV.
 THE SEA.
 179

-" Alas! my generous lord!" she cried, " I claim,
+Alas! my generous lord!she cried, I claim,
-" The sport of wayward fate, Miranda's name!
+The sport of wayward fate, Miranda's name!
-" Yet if this form have rais'd one thought of love,
+Yet if this form have rais'd one thought of love,
-" Oh! let that thought thy mind to mercy move,
+Oh! let that thought thy mind to mercy move,
-" Still let thy generous hand my pledge restore*
+Still let thy generous hand my pledge restore*
-" And leave me not more wretched than before."
+And leave me not more wretched than before."

 As in their course the advancing hosts were staid, 570 When Jove's brave son the Gorgon's head display'd, E'en thus, by grief transfix'd, Marino stood,
 And the fair maid with looks of anguish view'd.

-" Tho' from my breast its sweetest hope is riven,
+Tho' from my breast its sweetest hope is riven,
-" Love must not triumph o'er a promise given."
+Love must not triumph o'er a promise given."
-At length he said — " My adverse fates prevail,
+At length he said — My adverse fates prevail,
-" Blest be thy future hours, and thine the Veil!
+Blest be thy future hours, and thine the Veil!
-" Yet ere a gift so valued I resign,
+Yet ere a gift so valued I resign,
-" Find me some maid whose form may equal thine;
+Find me some maid whose form may equal thine;
-" Nor let her outward charms alone allure, 580
+Nor let her outward charms alone allure, 580

-" Her eyes an index to a mind as pure:
+Her eyes an index to a mind as pure:
-" If such the maid, whose flattering portrait shewn
+If such the maid, whose flattering portrait shewn
-" My eager hopes too fondly deem'd thine own,
+My eager hopes too fondly deem'd thine own,
 N 2

-" Her name, her fortunes, and her race declare, ^
+Her name, her fortunes, and her race declare, ^

-" And while my sprites the nuptial feast prepare, &gt;
+And while my sprites the nuptial feast prepare, &gt;

-" Lead me, Miranda! to this unknown fair." j
+Lead me, Miranda! to this unknown fair.j

 Fixt on Miranda, scarce the king had view'd
 That near the maid another damsel stood,